Welcome back, Rush Limbaugh, The Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 It's not too late.

-You know that if the situation were reversed, the truth would damage McCain and help Obama, you'd be moving heaven and earth to get the true story out there.
+You know that if the situation were reversed, the truth would damage McCain and help Obama.

 If you want to redeem your honor, you'll swallow hard and make a list of all the stories you would print.

-If it were McCain who had been getting money from Fannie Mae, McCain whose campaign had consulted with its discredited former CEO, McCain who had voted against tightening its lending practices, and then you'll print them.
+If it were McCain who had been getting money from Fannie Mae, McCain whose campaign had consulted with its discredited former CEO, McCain, who had voted against tightening its lending practices, and then you'll print them.

-Even though every one of these true stories will point the finger of blame at the reckless Democrat Party, which put our nation's prosperity at risk so they can feel good about helping the poor and lay a fair share of blame at Obama's door.
+Even though every one of these true stories will point the finger of blame at the reckless Democrat Party, which put our nation's prosperity at risk so they could feel good about helping the poor and lay a fair share of blame at Obama's door.

-You'll also tell the truth about McCain that he tried as a senator to do what it took to prevent this crisis.
+You'll also tell the truth about McCain, that he tried as a senator to do what it took to prevent this crisis.

-You'll tell the truth about President Bush that his administration tried more than once to get Congress to regulate lending in a responsible way.
+You'll tell the truth about President Bush, that his administration tried more than once to get Congress to regulate lending in a responsible way.

 This was a Congress-caused crisis beginning during the Clinton administration, Democrats leading the way into the crisis, blocking every effort to get out of it in a timely fashion.